Chalarangelo/30-seconds-of-code/snippets/js/s/6-regexp-tricks.md

 tags: [string,regexp]
 author: chalarangelo
 cover: taking-photos
-excerpt: Regular expressions are very powerful, but hard to master.
-Understand these features and start using them in your JavaScript code.
+excerpt: Learn how to effectively use JavaScript regular expressions with these 6 powerful features.
 dateModified: 2021-06-12T19:30:41+03:00
 ---